tadnemec/Log4FIX-J/README.md

 ## Sample Messages

--There are a handful of sample messages located in the __src/test/resources/logs__ directory.- The sample messages do not work because of the changes to how it determines message directionality.
+--There are a handful of sample messages located in the __src/test/resources/logs__ directory.-- The sample messages do not work because of the changes to how it determines message directionality.

 ## CONFIG